Municipal Infrastructure Improvements: Challenges and Opportunities

 The May 30th town hall meeting focused on roads, water, and sewer.
-City Manager Matt Baumgarten and DPW Director Derrick Schueller provided the audience with a powerpoint presentation on the challenges of maintaining and upgrading the city infrastructure with limited funds.
-Audience members asked about various roads projects, how much is currently budgeted for infrastructure maintenance, and what stormwater management steps the city is taking.
+City Manager Matt Baumgarten and DPW Director Derrick Schueller made a presentation that described the challenges of maintaining the city's infrastructure with limited funds and provided an update on steps taken to enhance stormwater management.

 The next town hall meeting is scheduled for August 30, 2018.
 Updates on the three ballot proposals will be posted on the city website, Facebook, and Twitter.

 The April 17th town hall meeting focused on the proposed new Community Center design concept.
 Residents heard details about the floor plan, construction costs, and types of activities being considered for a new recreation facility.
 A FAQ distributed at the meeting provided additional information about other facility features, potential uses, program offerings and funding method.

 To continue this series of community engagement and information sessions, the next town hall meeting will focus on potential improvements to the city's road infrastructure and the proposed millage to generate the funds needed for these important capital improvements.
 This meeting will be held on Wednesday, May 30, from 6:30 pm to 8:30 pm, at the Public Safety Building, 2395 Twelve Mile Road.
 The meeting will begin with an overview presentation followed by resident comments.